ritza-co/CodeCapsules/serverlessFirstSteps/Customizing-your-domain-on-CC/Customizing-your-domain-on-codecapsules.md

 6. From the "Address to forward to" drop-down menu, choose "HTTPS://"

-7. Type in the name of your domain.
+7. Type in the name of the domain.

 8. Choose "Permanent" under "Type of web forwarding"